-This compelling ring of monolithic stones has been attracting a steady stream of pilgrims, poets and philosophers for the last 5000 years and is easily Britain's most iconic archaeological site.
+Welcome to Britain’s most iconic archaeological site.
+This compelling ring of monolithic stones has been attracting a steady stream of pilgrims, poets and philosophers for the last 5000 years and is still a mystical, ethereal place – a haunting echo from Britain's forgotten past, and a reminder of those who once walked the ceremonial avenues across Salisbury Plain.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Stonehenge.

 An ultramodern makeover at ancient Stonehenge has brought an impressive visitor centre and the closure of an intrusive road (now restored to grassland).
 The result is a strong sense of historical context, with dignity and mystery returned to an archaeological gem.
 A pathway frames the ring of massive stones.
 Although you can't walk in the circle, unless on a recommended Stone Circle Experience tour, you can get fairly close.
 Admission is through timed tickets – secure a place well in advance.